 Catastrophic CTP claims for personal injuries and the National Injury Insurance Scheme (‘NIISQ’)

 A serious motor vehicle accident can destroy your life in an instant.
 When you or a loved one suffer serious or ‘catastrophic’ injuries on the road, the ramifications are immediate and devastating.
-Jeremy Roche, Partner at Attwood Marshall Lawyers and QLD Law Society Accredited Specialist in Personal Injury Law, specialises in catastrophic injury claims of all types.
-For those who suffer serious motor vehicle injuries, Jeremy knows how important it is to thoroughly consider your CTP claim and NIISQ entitlements – and when to opt out of the NIISQ.
+For those who suffer serious motor vehicle injuries, we know how important it is to thoroughly consider your CTP claim and NIISQ entitlements – and when to opt out of the NIISQ.

 CTP claims for personal injury caused in motor vehicle accidents